bit-bots/bitbots_main/README.md

 ## Update the codebase

-If you want to pull all submodules run
+If you want to update all submodules, this repo, and supplementing files, run

 ``` bash
 make pull-all
 ```

-This will pull all reposiories.
 Make sure you are on the correct branch and have no uncommited changes in each submodule.
 To check this run

 ```bash
 make status
 ```

+Other scripts are available in the `scripts` folder, [documented here](scripts/README.md).

-## Structure
+## Repository Structure

-The naming prefix indicates the scope of the packages.
+The naming prefix of submodules indicates the scope of the packages.

  * bitbots_ : specific RoboCup code of our team which follows interface specification of humanoid_league_msgs
  * humanoid_league_ : packages which are useful for all teams in the RoboCup Humanoid League, e.g. visualization tools and gamecontroller